 —Danny R. Robinette, MD, FACS

 The Foundation has a single beneficiary: The American College of Surgeons (ACS) and, by extension, all those who benefit from its programs in optimal patient care.
 Donors can choose to give to a variety of areas.
-Whether your interest is making a difference in surgical research, education, rural surgery, trauma, scholarships, or area of greatest need in non-revenue programs through the Sustaining Fund, we promise to use your investment wisely.
+Whether your interest is making a difference in surgical research, education, rural surgery, trauma, scholarships, or area of greatest need in non-revenue programs through the Greatest Needs Fund, we promise to use your investment wisely.
 One hundred percent of your contribution will be dedicated to the program you designate.

-The Sustaining Fund
+The Greatest Needs Fund